top of page

 Charles M. Vest

-Charles M. Vest is president emeritus and professor of mechanical engineering at the Massachusetts Institute of Technology.
-He is the author of two books on higher education and research policy: Pursuing the Endless Frontier: Essays on MIT. and The Role of Research University (2004), and The American University From World War II to World War Web (2007).
+Charles M. Vest is president emeritus and a professor of mechanical engineering at the Massachusetts Institute of Technology.
+He is the author of two books on higher education and research policy: Pursuing the Endless Frontier: Essays on MIT and the Role of Research University (2004) and The American University from World War II to World War Web (2007).

 Sara Vestergren

-Sara Vestergren is a lecturer in psychology at the School of Psychology, Keele University.
+Sara Vestergren is a lecturer in psychology in the School of Psychology at Keele University.
 Her research focuses on participation in protests and outcomes of collective action, crowds, social identity, and environmental action.

 William Vickrey